Here's how an Automate user streamlined customer interaction with email automation using an Automate task for Microsoft Dynamics CRM and Exchange.

 Step 16 – If the value of the Variable is false, that means that the client does not exist in your CRM System.
 This means that we need to move it into the appropriate NewClient folder for customer record creation.

-Step 20: When are have finished everything, close your Dynamic CRM session.
+Step 20 – When everything has finished, close your Dynamic CRM session.
 Drag over a Dynamics CRM Action and select the End Session activity.

 And that’s all there is to it.

 The current market is saturated with automation solutions that are housed in CRM frameworks.
 However, migration from one CRM platform to another is disruptive and a rather larger undertaking.
 Also it is impractical to throw out an existing CRM instance for a completely new one in order to bring incremental improvements in automation.
 The costs are prohibitive, not just for the software, but the retraining, re-integration efforts and more.
-The solution discussed here, which could be implemented with an AutoMate BPA Standard instance, goes for less than $7500.
+The solution discussed here, can be easily and cost effectively implemented with Automate.
 And with BPA, you can extend automation to other areas in addition to your CRM system.